openhwgroup/cve2/doc/03_reference/cosim.rst

 The external interface probe should be used when it is guaranteed that a bus error to address A on the external interface results in a fetch error the next time an instruction with address A is observed entering the ID/EX stage (providing no successful access to A has occurred in the mean time).
 Otherwise the internal probe should be used.
-When Ibex is used with the prefetch buffer this guarantee holds and the external probe can be used.
+When CVE2 is used with the prefetch buffer this guarantee holds and the external probe can be used.
-When Ibex is used with the instruction cache this guarantee does not hold and the internal probe must be used.
+When CVE2 is used with the instruction cache this guarantee does not hold and the internal probe must be used.

 Care should be taken when using the internal probe as it will miss any bug that causes instruction faults to be ignored by the prefetch buffer or ICache (or whatever else has been used in place of these by a custom implementation).
-In the case of the Ibex ICache a separate testbench ensures instruction faults are dealt with appropriately within the ICache.
+In the case of the CVE2 ICache a separate testbench ensures instruction faults are dealt with appropriately within the ICache.